adelasantosd/normtrace-disability-rights/README.md

 This architecture is designed to support future expansion to other countries and policy domains without altering the core methodology.

+## Repository structure

+The repository is organised around a modular architecture that separates:

+- a core analytical protocol,
+- thematic legal frameworks,
+- international reference instruments,
+- and country-specific contextual modules.

+This architecture is designed to support future expansion to other countries and policy domains without altering the core methodology.

+### Country modules

+NormTrace does not rely on generic cross-jurisdictional interpretation alone.
+It incorporates **country-specific legal system modules** to support context-sensitive analysis of:

+- normative hierarchy,
+- constitutional and conventionality review,
+- legislative drafting patterns,
+- institutional enforcement arrangements,
+- and the distribution of legal competences.

+The current pilot includes a **Mexico legal system module**, which provides the interpretive baseline for analysing domestic legal alignment in the Mexican context.

 ## Scalability

 Although the present repository documents a disability-rights pilot for Mexico, the analytical structure is intended to be extensible.